sjentsch/lsjDocs/lsj/Ch09_HypothesisTesting_03.rst

 statistic**.

-Having chosen a test statistic, the next step is to state precisely which values of the test statistic would cause is to reject the null hypothesis, and which values would cause us to keep it.
+Having chosen a test statistic, the next step is to state precisely which values of the test statistic would cause us to reject the null hypothesis, and which values would cause us to keep it.
 In order to do so we need to determine what the **sampling distribution of the test statistic** would be if the null hypothesis were actually true (we